badabing2005/PixelFlasher/README.md

 ## DESCRIPTION

 As the name suggests this is an application to flash (update) Pixel™ phones (possibly all Google™ made phones/tablets, YMMV.)
+PixelFlasher at its core is a UI layer (with bells and whistles) on top of adb / fastboot commands, hence many of its features can be used on other phones (YMMV).
 The application has two modes, normal mode (basic) and advanced mode (expert).

 **Basic mode:** Should suit most users.
 Some of the features in basic mode are: